Praveen-codebot/Food_Delivery_App/README.md

      ```sql
      CREATE DATABASE food_delivery;
      ```
-   - Update your `DBConnection.java` file with your MySQL credentials.
+   - Update your `DbConnection.java` file with your MySQL credentials.

 4. **Run on Server**
    - Right-click project → Run As → Run on Server → Select **Apache Tomcat**